Skip to content

 The user starts editing a top.stm file and as many child.stm files as needed.
 The latter are included by include instructions, which may be nested.
 Child.stm files can be used in a library manner for reuse.

 The SimStm instructions are purposely very close to HW to avoid debugging through too much overhead.
 All objects declared, such as variables, constants, arrays, implicit labels, etc., are global within one SimStm project.
-All objects representing values consider the values to be unsigned 32-bit integer values.
+All objects representing values consider the values to be unsigned integer values.
+The values are 64-bit wide by default but can be customized to be any width by setting the machine_value_width generic when instanciating the tb_simstm top entity, individually for each instance.

 The SimStm testbench presents a bus and a signal package source file to the user.
 These packages can be customized by the user to add busses, signals, or interrupts to the testbench.
 All other files shall be used unchanged.
 Eccelerator samples for Wishbone, Avalon, and AXI4lite busses for single read/write accesses are already included.